-- developing trends and technological changes in the markets we serve; - continuation of customer concentration; - spending of our customers, particularly in Europe in the second quarter of 2012 and beyond; - impact of natural disasters on our supply chain; - our strategic direction, future business plans and growth strategy; - dependence on international revenue, particularly from Europe; - dependence on contract manufacturers; - industry and customer consolidation; - · anticipated changes in economic conditions or the financial markets, and the potential impact on our business; - need to develop timely new and enhanced products; - the expected demand for, and benefits of, our products and services; - concentration of revenue sources; - · anticipated benefits of recent acquisitions and potential future acquisitions; - · statements regarding anticipated results of potential or actual litigation; - our competitive environment; - the impact of governmental regulation; - · anticipated revenue and expenses, including the sources of such revenue and expenses; and - use of cash, cash needs and ability to raise capital.
+- · developing trends and demands in the markets we address, particularly emerging markets; - the potential impact of our announced tender offer; - new and future products and services; - · capital spending of our customers in 2013; - · our strategic direction, future business plans and growth strategy; - · industry and customer consolidation; - anticipated changes in economic conditions, particularly in certain geographies, and in financial markets; - the expected demand for and benefits of our products and services; - seasonality of revenue and concentration of revenue sources; - anticipated benefits of acquisitions; - potential future acquisitions and dispositions; - · anticipated results of potential or actual litigation; - our competitive environment; - the impact of governmental regulation; - · the impact of uncertain economic times and markets; - anticipated revenue and expenses, including the sources of such revenue and expenses; - · expected impacts of changes in accounting rules; - · use of cash, cash needs and ability to raise capital; and - the condition of our cash investments.

 These statements are subject to known and unknown risks, uncertainties and other factors, any of which may cause our actual results to differ materially from those implied by the forward-looking statements.
-Important factors that may cause actual results to differ from expectations include those discussed in "Risk Factors" beginning on page 31 of this Form 10-Q. All forward-looking statements included in this Form 10-Q are based on information available to us on the date thereof, and we assume no obligation to update any such forward-looking statements.
+Important factors that may cause actual results to differ from expectations include those discussed in "Risk Factors" beginning on page 30 of this Form 10-Q. All forward-looking statements included in this Form 10-Q are based on information available to us on the date thereof, and we assume no obligation to update any such forward-looking statements.